Abdallahalomarii/reading-notes/Class03-read.md

 - ## things i want to know more about

-    - how to read and write inside any file easly and fast
+   -  how to read and write inside any file easily and fast
    -  how to edit the data inside the file, how to append, adding.
-    - know more about files and directoreis, the Asynchronous I/O operations also
+   -  know more about files and directories, the Asynchronous I/O operations also
-    - Compression how to deal with extracting files and find data and deal with it if it is avilable.
+   - Compression how to deal with extracting files and find data and deal with it if it is available.